AselEsra/Shape-Up/README.md

 <img src="shape_up/Screenshots/click.jpg" width="150">

-Except the main page other 4 pages have a 'arrow back' icon and when clicked on it we are taken back to our main page.
+Except the main page other 4 pages have an 'arrow back' icon and when clicked on it we are taken back to our main page.

 <img src="shape_up/Screenshots/click1.jpg" width="200">